[KB8712] Deploy the latest version of ESET Endpoint Security for macOS using Jamf Pro

 Solution

-Follow the instructions below to deploy your ESET Endpoint Security product for macOS using Jamf Pro to manage using ESET PROTECT.
+Follow the instructions below to deploy ESET Endpoint Security for macOS using Jamf Pro to manage using ESET PROTECT.

 1. Configure System Extensions, Privacy Preference Policy Control (PPPC), VPN, and Content Filter profile